Directive 2017/164/EU - indicative occupational exposure limit values

 Skin absorption feature of ten substances is noted.

 Of the 33 substances above, 4 were already listed in the Annex to Commission Directive 91/322/EEC, one was listed in the Annex to Commission Directive 2000/39/EC and one in the Annex to Commission Directive 2009/161/EU.
-The establishment of new indicative limit values was recommended by SCOEL for the above six substances listed in the Annex to this Directive.
-They will be deleted from the Annexes to the previous directives on 21 August 2018.
+The establishment of new indicative limit values was recommended by SCOEL for the above six substances listed in the Annex to this Directive and are deleted from the Annexes to the previous directives.

 There are further lists on indicative occupational exposure limit values: